telerik/winforms-docs/gridview/virtual-mode/virtual-mode.md

 You attach the RadGridView control to a cache that you manage, and your code controls when data rows are pushed and pulled.
 To keep the memory footprint small, the cache should be similar in size to the number of rows currently displayed.
 When the user scrolls new rows into view, your code requests new data from the cache and optionally flushes old data from memory.

->note The following data operations are not supported in Virtual Mode:
+>tip The following data operations are not supported in Virtual Mode:
 * Grouping
 * Sorting
 * Filtering